qeda/qeda/README.md

 Component description
 ---------------------

 Any electronic component is described by JSON file located in `./library` directory (or some subdirectory within).
 You can clone all available descriptions from <https://github.com/qeda/library>, add your ones, copy from any source.
-Then just point correspondent path as parameter for `Qeda.add` method (without `./library/` prefix and `.json` suffix).
+Then just point correspondent path as parameter for `Qeda.Library.add` method (without `./library/` prefix and `.json` suffix).

 Description example: